rexj8/GUI_JAVA/README.md

-In this repo all programes are related to "SWING" class
+In this repo all programes are related to "SWING" class.

 SWING CONTROLS :-
 1. JFrame